valarmathircsbs-pixel/AI_Assessment_Admin_Report_Module/README.md

 ## 🏁 Conclusion

-This module provides a structured, secure, and scalable backend solution for generating candidate assessment reports within the AI Assessment Platform.
+This module delivers a secure and scalable backend solution for generating consolidated admin assessment reports.

-Designed for smooth integration with other system modules.
+It integrates candidate data, evaluation metrics, and monitoring insights into a unified reporting system, enabling efficient administrative decision-making.

+The system is production-ready and designed for seamless integration within large-scale assessment platforms.